Puppy worms are nasty little critters who come in lots of different shapes and sizes.

 As it isn't easy to detect in the early stages, regular tests by your veterinarian (often yearly) for these parasites are recommended.

 Treatment for heartworms is long, complicated and expensive so this is definitely a case where prevention is WAY BETTER than the cure.
-See my Heartworm Prevention page for all the information and advice you need to keep your precious pup safe.

 TIP: Use a monthly medication such as Frontline Plus or K9 Advantix because by eliminating external parasites such as fleas and ticks you can reduce the chances of your pup getting worms transmitted by these external parasites.